In this short segment from a podcast we look at how we can regain the art of debate.

 That’s not really happening anymore.

 We shouldn’t be afraid of that.
-It shouldn’t even really be an emotional thing really.
+It shouldn’t even really be an emotional thing.

 As I get older, I appreciate self-restraint a lot more in myself and others.